RickStrahl/Westwind.Wpf.Statusbar/README.md

 StatusbarHelper.StatusIcons = StatusbarIcons.Default;
 ```

-All icons are `ImageSource` objects, so they can be replaced with any new image source, which can come from other XAML resources, bitmap images or even from other tools like the `FontAwesome6` library - anything that can produce an `ImageSource`.
+All icons are `ImageSource` objects, so they can be replaced with any new image source, which can come from other XAML resources, bitmap images or even from other libraries like the `FontAwesome6` library - anything that can produce an `ImageSource`.

 ### Overriding Default Icons
 There are three ways to override the default icons:

 * Globally - Overide the `StatusIcon.Default`  Icon set
-* Per Control - Override the `StatusbarHelper.StatusIcons` Icon set
+* Per Control - Override the `StatusbarHelper.StatusIcons` instance
 * Per Call - Override the `imageSource` parameter on the various `ShowStatusXXX()` calls

 #### Globally override StatusIcon.Default
 The `StatusIcon.Default` static object contains the default icons that are used by default and are assigned by default to a new instance of the `StatusbarHelper` and by extension the `StatusbarControl` which uses the helper for rendering.

-You can assign a new set of icons to the `StatusIcon.Default` class which contains `ImageSource` properties for each of the various icons.
-By overriding these ImageSource properties before any controls or helpers are created you are effectively globally overriding the value all icons that are rendered.
+You can assign a new set of icons to the `StatusIcon.Default` icon `ImageSource` properties.
+By overriding these ImageSource properties **before any controls or helpers are created** you are effectively globally overriding the value all icons that are rendered.

 For example, to override the `SuccessIcon` you could use the following code: